-Backups made with BackHub include not only your code but also all metadata associated with your GitHub repository.
+Backups include not only the complete repository with it's branches but also the metadata associated with it.
 That’s a great advantage over other backup solutions or local copies of your git repositories as these do not include metadata like issues, milestones and the like.

 |Pull Requests||Pull requests are included in the backup but can only be restored as issues due to limitations of the GitHub API.|

 |Wiki||Full backup of all wiki branches.
 Due to limitations of the GitHub API it can't be restored automatically.
 However a manual restore is possible.|